 What if I didn't file taxes for one of the 3 years?+

-Can self-employment income count toward the LICO+30% threshold?+
+Can self-employment income count toward the income requirement?+

 My income fluctuates year to year.
 Do I need to meet the threshold every year?+

-Yes.
-All 3 years must individually meet the LICO+30% threshold for your family size in that year.
-IRCC does not average your income across the 3 years.
-If any one of the 3 years falls below the threshold, the sponsorship does not meet the income requirement for that intake.
+Yes, for PGP.
+Each of the 3 tax years must individually meet the minimum necessary income for your family size in that year.
+IRCC does not average the 3 years together, so a single year below the threshold generally means the application does not meet the income requirement for that intake.